Groom Speech Help A-Z

 Don’t overdo them.
 The Groom traditionally toasts the bridesmaids at the very end, but you might also wish to toast your parents and your in-laws earlier in the speech.
 A toast to absent friends would usually be done by the Father of the Bride.

-U is for Uncle Brian
+U is for Uncle Christopher

 V is for variety